Table of contents

 So, how do we continue managing interruptions while working from home as two people who share some home offices in a small apartment?

 Here’s how we’re staying focused while working from home and minimizing interruptions.

 The simple fix: Get noise-canceling headphones

 To cut out the distracting noise and disruptions, at least on your end, invest in some noise-canceling headphones.
-We recommend the Sony WH-1000XM4 Noise-Canceling Headphones.
+We recommend the noise-canceling headphones from Sony.